rails/webpacker/README.md

 You can either make use of Webpacker during setup of a new application with `--webpack` or you can add the gem and run `bin/rails webpacker:install` in an existing application.

-As the version published on rubygems isn't maintained yet, please include the gem directly from GitHub:
+As the rubygems version isn't promised to be kept up to date until the release of Rails 5.1, you may want to include the gem directly from GitHub:

 ```ruby
 gem 'webpacker', git: 'https://github.com/rails/webpacker.git', branch: 'master'